 J and Astronomy

 J is an extremely terse programming language.
 It is interactive, i.e., you type in an expression and it is executed as soon as you hit ``return''.
 One strength is that whole arrays of numbers can be represented by a single name and can be manipulated without any explicit reference to the indices of individual elements of the array.
-J is descended from APL, and like it has a rich array of operations (e.g., inversion of a matrix is a primitive).
+J is descended from APL, and like it has a rich array of operations.
 Unlike APL, it uses only the normal ASCII character set -- operators are the usual symbols, plus others formed by appending a period or colon after ASCII symbols, i.e., + , +. and +: are distinct functions.
-At present, J is *free*, and runs under Linux, OS X, and (even) Windows.
-Get it at http://www.jsoftware.com.
+Thus "B % A" where B and A are numbers or arrays represents B divided by A, while "%.
+A" is the inverse of the matrix A and "B %.
+A" computes the solution of the linear system A x = B. As another example, "a ^ b" is a to the power b, but "a ^:n" applies the operation "a" n times, while "a ^:_" iterates "a" until convergence, reducing the notational apparatus drastically.
+J is *free*.
+It runs under Linux, OS X, and Windows.
+Get J at http://www.jsoftware.com.

-Check back later as this page will grow.
-(In the code given here, anything following "NB." is a comment.)
+Check back later as this page is continuously updated.

 Astronomy